 Selected published works

-“Theology of Trauma,” Cambridge Dictionary of Christian Theology (Cambridge Univ., forthcoming 2011).
+“Theology of Trauma,” Cambridge Dictionary of Christian Theology (Cambridge Univ.
+2011).

 “Italian-Immigrants and Religious Conversions,” Pastoral Psychology, Spring 2010.

 “Religious and Theological Roots of Alcoholics Anonymous,” Vol. 1, The Praeger International Collection on Addictions, Praeger Perspectives on Abnormal Psych., 2009.

 “Using Film to Teach Theology,” Theological Education, Association of Theological Schools, 42:2, 2007

 Bloomfield Avenue: A Jewish-Catholic Jersey Girl’s Spiritual Journey (Cowley, an imprint of Rowman & Littlefield, 2006).

 In the media

 “Conversations About Faith,” hosted by Fred Andrle, WOSU 89.7 NPR News, December 2012.
 Listen.

 “The Seeker Next Door,” Christian Century, May 2012.
 Read.